elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/10/dlna_guidelines.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/10/dlna_guidelines.png']);"><img class="alignnone size-full wp-image-4169" title="dlna_guidelines" src="http://virtuallyhyper.com/wp-content/uploads/2012/10/dlna_guidelines.png" alt="dlna guidelines Installing Mediatomb on FreeBSD 9 and Connecting to it with XBMC from a Fedora 17 OS" width="530" height="377" /></a>

-DLNA uses UPnP for a lot of it&#8217;s functions, so I decided to setup a UPnP capable server to stream my media.
-I was then checking out the wiki page &#8220;<a href="http://en.wikipedia.org/wiki/Comparison_of_UPnP_AV_MediaServers" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/Comparison_of_UPnP_AV_MediaServers']);">Comparison of UPnP AV media servers</a>&#8221; to see a list of UPnP servers.
+DLNA uses UPnP for a lot of it's functions, so I decided to setup a UPnP capable server to stream my media.
+I was then checking out the wiki page "<a href="http://en.wikipedia.org/wiki/Comparison_of_UPnP_AV_MediaServers" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/Comparison_of_UPnP_AV_MediaServers']);">Comparison of UPnP AV media servers</a>" to see a list of UPnP servers.
 Of course, I wanted to choose a media server with the most functionality.
 Here are the ones that stood out:

 *   <a href="http://mediatomb.cc" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://mediatomb.cc']);">MediaTomb</a>
 *   <a href="http://en.wikipedia.org/wiki/Plex_(software)" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/Plex_(software)']);" title="Plex (software)">Plex</a>